pastchick3/agile-C/README.md

 ## Motivation

-Type inference now is an important feature for many modern programming languages, aiming to reduce the cognitive load of programmers while not giving up the benefits of static type systems.
+Type inference now is an important feature for many modern programming languages, aiming to reduce the cognitive load of programmers while not sacrificing benefits of static type systems.
 Type inference systems take many forms, ranging from the famous Hindley-Milner system used in Haskell, local type inference in Rust and Scala, to type deduction for variables in C++ and Java.

-However, although the general idea of type inference is quite straightforward, there is a large gap between the theory and a really functional type inference system which is tightly binded to the target language and has to handle tons of cornor cases.
-Nowadays, it is not easy to find books that take a practical approach (i.e., actually implement a fully functional type inference system) while accessable to programmers who only have average knowledge in programming language theory.
+However, although the general idea of type inference is quite straightforward, there is a large gap between the theory and a really functional type inference system which is tightly bound to the target language and has to handle tons of corner cases.
+Nowadays, it is not easy to find books that take a practical approach (i.e., actually implement a fully functional type inference system) while accessible to programmers who only have average knowledge in programming language theory.

-I design and implement Agile-C as my bachelar graduation project, which provides basic type inference for most commen used C features, to get a impression about how type systems and type inference work before I dive into more serious literature.
+I design and implement Agile-C as my bachelor graduation project, which provides basic type inference for most commonly used C features, to get an impression about how type systems and type inference work before I dive into more serious literature.

 ## Introduction

-Agile-C is a transpiler, which consumes a C sourse file that omits certain type declarations and outputs a valid C sourse file.
+Agile-C is a transpiler, which consumes a C source file that omits certain type declarations and outputs a valid C source file.
 You can also directly invoke GCC using a command-line flag to get the final executable file instead.

 During the rest of the document, we will first get you started and introduce C features that are currently supported.
 Then we will briefly talk about the type system of Agile-C and how it performs type inference before we define the formal grammar.